jacob-winkler/messageboard/README.md

 Before running the app, make sure the web API is running (API/MessageBoard.sln).
 I used visual studio 2019 with SSL disabled.

-Verify the port that the server is running on.
+Verify the port that the web API is running on.
 Update the port of the client-side connection URLs, if needed, in the following files...

 *src\app\Services\signal-r.service.ts
 *src\app\app.component.ts